elifesciences/lens/README.md

 - The [Substance Reader](http://github.com/substance/reader) is the implementation of the reading interface, it can be embedded into any page
 - The [Lens Outline](http://github.com/elifesciences/lens-outline) is the visual document map we are using in Lens.
 It can be used independently.

-### Installing and contributing

-For install instructions and how to contribute see the official [Lens Manual](http://substance.io/#substance/lens_manual).

-### Journal integration
+### Getting started

-The easiest way to integrate Lens into your journal is by creating one HTML file per document and adapt the url to the document you want to display.
+The easiest way to integrate Lens into your website is by creating one HTML file per document and adapt the url to the document you want to display.
+First [download](https://github.com/elifesciences/lens-elife/archive/1.0.0-rc1.zip) the latest stable Lens distribution.
+Then adjust the `index.html` file accordingly.

     var app = new Lens({
       // Endpoint must have CORS enabled, or file is served from the same domain as the app
       document_url: "https://s3.amazonaws.com/elife-cdn/elife-articles/00778/elife00778.xml"
     });

+When running this Lens distribution locally, note that your browser may enforce strict permissions for reading files out of the local file system.
+You can solve this easily by running Python's built-in server:

+    python -m SimpleHTTPServer

 Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON documents that correspond to the Lens Article Format.
 You can enrich your HTML file with `<meta>` tags etc. to ensure Google crawlablility.
 There is no server infrastructure needed to run Lens.
 It's 100% browser-based.
 If you have questions please consult the [Lens Mailinglist](https://groups.google.com/forum/#!forum/elife-lens).

-### Roadmap
+### Installing and contributing

-The Roadmap is covered on the [project wiki](https://github.com/elifesciences/lens/wiki/Product-Roadmap)
+For install instructions and how to contribute see the official [Lens Manual](http://substance.io/#substance/lens_manual).

 ### Lens in the wild